History of Egypt under the British: Formal occupation (1914–1922)

+Independent monarchy (1936–1952)

-Continued occupation (1922–1956)
+Continued occupation (1922–1936)

 In December 1921, the British authorities in Cairo imposed martial law and once again deported Zaghlul.
 Demonstrations again led to violence.
 In deference to the growing nationalism and at the suggestion of the High Commissioner, Lord Allenby, the UK unilaterally declared Egyptian independence on 28 February 1922, abolishing the protectorate and establishing an independent Kingdom of Egypt.
 Sarwat Pasha became prime minister.
 British influence continued to dominate Egypt's political life and fostered fiscal, administrative, and governmental reforms.
 Britain retained control of the Canal Zone, Sudan and Egypt's external protection; protection of foreigners and separate courts for foreigners; the police forces, the army, the railways and the communications.
 British troops were stationed in cities and towns.

+Continued influence (1936–1952)

-King Fuad died in 1936 and Farouk inherited the throne at the age of sixteen.
-Alarmed by Italy's recent invasion of Ethiopia, he signed the Anglo-Egyptian Treaty, requiring Britain to withdraw all troops from Egypt, except at the Suez Canal (agreed to be evacuated by 1949).
+King Fuad I died in 1936 and Farouk inherited the throne at the age of sixteen.
+Alarmed by Italy's recent invasion of Ethiopia, he signed the Anglo-Egyptian Treaty, requiring Britain to withdraw all troops from Egypt, except at the Suez Canal (which would be re-examined after 20 years).
+The treaty ended Britain’s influence in Egypt’s domestic policy but retaining influence in the defense and foreign policies of Egypt.
+Britain maintained significant unofficial influence upon the Egyptian monarchy.

 During World War II, British troops used Egypt as a base for Allied operations throughout the region.

 British troops were withdrawn to the Suez Canal area in 1947, but nationalist, anti-British feelings continued to grow after the war.
+Egypt took part in the 1948 Arab-Israeli War, which proved to be disastrous for Egypt and its allies, furtherly increasing the unpopularity of the monarchy.
+In 1951, the Wafdist government led by Mustafa Al Nahhas abrogated the 1936 treaty, banned food and services from British bases along the Suez, boycotted British goods and sponsored guerrilla attacks by Egyptian Nationalists on British troops, culminating in the Suez Emergency.

+Revolution and Suez Crisis

-The 1952 coup overthrew the Egyptian monarchy and established the modern Republic of Egypt.
-The last British troops left Egypt in June 1956 as per the 1954 Anglo-Egyptian Agreement, returning briefly during the Suez Crisis.
+The 1952 revolution overthrew Farouk and replaced him with his infant son Fuad II, effectively handing over control of the country to military strongmen Gamal Nasser and Mohamed Naguib.
+The monarchy was formerly abolished in 1953 and replaced by the autocratic and socialist Republic of Egypt.
+The last British troops left Egypt in June 1956 as per the 1954 Anglo-Egyptian Agreement.
+The 1954 agreement was signed due to Britain’s heavy military casualties caused by the Suez Emergency which resulted in over 450 deaths for the British military and in an attempt to mend relations with Egypt under the new military dictatorship.

+The UK, France and Israel invaded Egypt a few months later to restore their control over the Suez Canal, but the action was met with such international backlash that the three countries were forced to halt military operations and withdraw.
+The Egyptian authorities harassed British, French and Jewish communities and were affected by expulsions.